rifah43/mini_chess/README.md

 * There is no castling.
 * If 20 moves are played without a capture or promotion, the player with the most `points' on the board wins.
 (Pawn=1 pt., Bishop/Knight=3, Rook=5, Queen = 9.)

-# Moves
-## The Pawns Move
-The Pawn's movement is direct (i.e. advancing and not retreating or sidestepping).
-A Pawn takes a single step forward in each move.
-While capturing, a Pawn moves one square diagonally forward to claim its opponent's piece.
-Though Pawns normally cannot move diagonally, this is the only way they capture.
-Among all pieces, the Pawn is unique, capturing in a manner different from its regular movement pattern.